 Add Plants in the Tank

-If a separate aquarium is not possible, add some live plants in the tank.
+If a separate aquarium is not possible, add some live plants to the tank.

 That will offer a good hideout for the fry.